-(1) In light of the data provided and taking under consideration the CMR Cat.2 classification (to be introduced in Annex VI to Reg.
-1272/2008), does the SCCS consider Hexyl Salicylate safe when used up to the maximum concentrations provided in the dossier?
+1. In light of the data provided and taking under consideration the CMR Cat.2 classification (to be introduced in Annex VI to Reg.
+1272/2008), does the SCCS consider Hexyl Salicylate safe for children below 3 years of age when used up to the maximum concentrations provided in the dossier?

-Based on the assessment of data provided and taking into consideration the concerns related to potential endocrine disrupting properties, the SCCS considers Hexyl Salicylate safe when used up to the maximum concentrations as provided in Table 1 of this Opinion.
+Based on the assessment of data provided, given the CMR Cat.
+2 classification (Annex VI EC/1272/2008)) and taking into consideration all toxicological endpoints, including potential endocrine disrupting effects, the SCCS considers Hexyl Salicylate safe for children up to 3 years old when used up to the maximum concentrations as below: